SuperOfficeDocs/superoffice-docs/docs/api/netserver/search/find-selection/operators.md

 | 4 | quarters |
 | 5 | years    |

-In this way, we can express thisAndNext 2 weeks or thisAndPrevious 2 years.
+In this way, we can express `thisAndNext` 2 weeks or `thisAndPrevious` 2 years.

 ### Changed types

-The type of some archive columns have changed from DateTime to Date.
+The type of some archive columns has changed from DateTime to Date.
 The archive grid control displayed both of them as just Date, but we actually need to differentiate and now do so.

 ## New restriction types